-Every day we make decisions based on data: whether checking cricket scores, tracking business patterns, or knowing if we need an umbrella for the day.
+Every day, we make decisions based on data: whether checking cricket scores, tracking business patterns, or knowing if we need an umbrella for the day.
 That is the role of Statistics—it helps us arrange, interpret, and conclude based on data, especially in understanding patterns and trends.
 With the help of central tendencies such as mean, mode, and median, as well as data representation through graphs and distribution of frequencies, we can analyse and process the data to obtain the desired result.
 Probability determines the chances of the occurrence of an event.
 In this chapter, you will learn about the types of events, like certain events, impossible events, and sample spaces.
-Through the solution of the NCERT exemplar class 10 chapter 13 on statistics and probability, you will be able to do such an analysis.
+Through the solution of the NCERT Exemplar class 10 chapter 13 on statistics and probability, you will be able to do such an analysis.

 This Story also Contains

-To understand this topic, students must try the exemplar questions from NCERT, past board questions, and sample papers from previous years.
-The better students understand the concepts, the better they will problem-solve in an exam and the real world.
+To understand this topic, students must try the Exemplar questions from NCERT, past board questions, and sample papers from previous years.
+The better students understand the concepts, the better they will problem-solve in an exam and in the real world.
 Remember to stay within the CBSE Class 10 Maths syllabus, and if you practice every day, you will build up the confidence to solve both statistics and probability.

-Class 10 Maths Chapter 13 exemplar solutions Exercise: 13.1 Page number: 157-161 Total questions: 26 |
+| Class 10 Maths Chapter 13 Exemplar Solutions Exercise: 13.1 Page number: 157-161 Total questions: 26 |

 In the formula $\bar{x}= a+\frac{\sum f_{i}d_{i}}{\sum f_{i}}$